whackone/docs/src/as3.md

 ### “this” capture

 The `this` object is always captured from the parent activation in nested activations; there is no way to override the `this` object with another value.

-### Available packages

-Available packages depend on the dependencies table of the Jet manifest.
-Jet will not make undepended package definitions part of the program; `as3.lang` and `jet.base` are always part of the program.